MikeWorldWide

 MikeWorldWide (formerly MWWPR) is a public relations firm.
 The company works in public relations and marketing, technology, digital and social media marketing, public affairs and government relations, corporate communications, healthcare, sustainability, and visual branding.
 Michael W. Kempner is the company’s founder and CEO.
-The firm's corporate headquarters is in East Rutherford, New Jersey; the firm's operating headquarters is in New York City.
+The firm's corporate headquarters is in Hasbrouck Heights, New Jersey; the firm's operating headquarters is in New York City.

 History

 Michael Kempner founded MikeWorldWide in 1986.
-MikeWorldWide grew to the 4th largest independent public relations firm in the U.S. and Kempner sold the company to the Interpublic Group of Agencies in 2000.
+MikeWorldWide grew to the 4th largest independent public relations firm in the U.S., and Kempner sold the company to the Interpublic Group of Agencies in 2000.

 In 2010, Kempner led a management led buy-out.

 On January 14, 2014, the Department of Housing and Urban Development announced that it would review the expenditures for the Stronger than the Storm media campaign, commissioned in mid-2013 by the New Jersey Economic Development Authority to promote tourism in the aftermath of Hurricane Sandy; MikeWorldWide was the prime contractor.
 The audit found that the company had done "nothing improper" in the content of its marketing campaign.
-Governor Chris Christie later dismissed criticism of the campaign, citing that it contributed to record tourism dollars in 2013.
+Governor Chris Christie later dismissed criticism of the campaign, citing it contributed to record tourism dollars in 2013.

 In 2012, MikeWorldWide received media attention for a campaign on behalf of Brigadier General Jeffrey Sinclair, a former deputy commander of the 82nd Airborne Division charged with forcible sodomy and sexual misconduct.
+MikeWorldWide senior vice president Josh Zeitz, who acted as spokesperson for Sinclair's team during the campaign, stated that the firm aimed to ensure a fair trial by providing hundreds of pages of supporting documentation.
+Zeitz added that the agency protected the accuser's anonymity and was "dead set against" campaigning against her.
 The firm launched a website with publicly available documents in favor of Sinclair to discredit the prosecutor and accuser.
 MikeWorldWide nominated itself for a Platinum PR Award in the crisis management category for this work.
+Zeitz said that the nomination was for crisis management work, explaining that doing so is common in the public relations field.

 The company acquired Los Angeles-based Macias Media Group, an LGBT marketing firm, in March 2014.